Bliss-e-V/VLMEvalKit/README.md

 ## Usage

-1. Install requirements (best in a new venv):
+1. Install requirements (best in a new venv, using Python 3.13.2):

 ```bash
 pip install -r requirements_custom_llava.txt